The Customer Data Onboarding Playbook

 Customers can onboard their data by clicking your customizable data uploader button to quickly map and clean up data to match your predetermined schema.
 You can ensure all incoming data is correctly formatted, mapped, and ready to use every time with custom validation functions.

-No-code Data Pipelines
+No-code ETL Pipelines

 Osmos Pipelines equip your internal teams to automate data imports from customers and partners.
 Recurring data pipelines make it easy to schedule routine data imports in a few clicks, so clean, validated data is ingested directly into your operational system every time.